jordantsanz/tiny-search-engine/crawler/IMPLEMENTATION.md

 void null_delete(void* item);
 ```

-Following is a description of the pseudocode in `crawler`, in order by function, with an the interface of each described and any error handling described as well.
+Following is a description of the pseudocode in `crawler`, in order by function, with the interface of each described and any error handling described as well.

 ### Functions